ivanintelligence/ivanintelligence.github.io/projects/business-finder-assistant/index.md

 <ol start="7">
   <li>
-    Create .env file and place your HuggingFace Access Token
+    Create a .env file and place your HuggingFace Access Token in it
   </li>
 </ol>